mohuls/flask-gunicorn/README.md

 # Gunicorn-Nginx
 This repository and README file describe basic python and flask setup and deploy from local to cloud using Ubuntu 20.04 LTS, Nginx Web Server, Sqlite Database and Let's Encrypt SSL.

-Usage Note: This documentation is for both local and remote machine (Local & Cloud flagged).
+**Usage Note:** This documentation is for both local and remote machine (Local & Cloud flagged).
 If the local machine is already configured then just setup the cloud according to the below guidelines.

 ## Python and Virtual Environment Intro
-In this repo described the fully optimized way to install Python using pyenv so that we can install and manage different versions of Python in the both local and remote machine.
+In this repo described the fully optimized way to install Python using **pyenv** so that we can install and manage different versions of Python in the both local and remote machine.
 Then described the optimized way to install python virtual environment for isolating individual python application.

 **Important:** Using python virtual environment is very useful for developing any kind of python applications (ex: this flask application).
 It is because we can use different version and dependencies for each appliccation running in the same machine.
 Moreover, as the virtual environment is installed right inside the project folder so that the envrionment for the application remains same for local and remote machine when it is subject to deploy from local to remote server.
 So that, the dependencies never conflict.

 ## Flask, Gunicorn & Nginx Intro
+Flask is a microframework written in python for developing web applications and web API with minimal effort.

+Gunicorn is a python application server that helps to run python application (in this case flask application) also can be run django application as well.

+Nginx is a high end web application server for serving static and dynamic content.
+In this repo nginx is used with gunicorn for running our flask aplication.

 ## Ubuntu 20.04 Setup (Local & Cloud)
 We will not use root user alwyas.
 That's why we will create a new user with the sudo privilege.